 Fortunately, the real costs are out there.
 By working with trusted brokers and reliable data, employers can get actual, transparent, AWP pricing and use them to negotiate for lower cost benefits.

 Rebates are then paid to the PBM and may or may not get passed on to the employer or plan sponsor.
-Therefore, it’s important to understand the way rebates are defined, as well as how they may be applied, so that you are aware of what could be yours.
+Therefore, it’s important for plan sponsors to understand within their PBM contracts the way rebates are defined, as well as how they may be applied, so that you are aware of what could be yours.

 In some cases, a PBM can circumvent the rebate pass-through process by categorizing rebates in a different way — such as calling it an administrative fee or grant.